The Silver Hedgehog Video Review Of A’diva Speakers And Profile Sub

 1 -Speakers have to be high quality (not entry level)

 As the speakers are to be used primarily for home theatre, they need to be able to handle a range of frequencies.
-Low frequencies such as the rumble of an movie explosion usually happen at a frequency range of about 50hz, whilst speech is usually in the realm of 80 -255hz depending on how high pitched the person’s voice is.
+Low frequencies such as the rumble of a movie explosion usually happen at a frequency range of about 50hz, whilst speech is usually in the realm of 80 -255hz depending on how high pitched the person’s voice is.
 The speakers should also be capable of producing the subtle sounds found in a film score, such as more percussive sounds.
-For this the speakers have to be able to hit around 6 – 20khz.
+For this the speakers must be able to hit around 6 – 20khz.

 Speakers that are capable of hitting this range of sound frequencies are known as full range and usually come at a premium.